i-TechSupport-orlando/btenforce/README.md

 ## Jamf Pro Installation
 1. Upload `btenforce2.1.pkg` to Jamf Pro
 2. Upload `btenforce-postinstall.sh` to Jamf Pro
+3. Upload `btenforce-pppc.mobileconfig` to Jamf Pro and scope to target devices
-3. Create a policy to install `btenforce2.1.pkg` and then run `btenforce-postinstall.sh` with the desired parameters.
+4. Create a policy to install `btenforce2.1.pkg` and run `btenforce-postinstall.sh` with the desired parameters.

 ## Mosyle Installation
 1. Distribute the package to the target macOS devices
-2. Edit `btenforce-postinstall.sh` to comment out the Jamf Pro params and uncomment the Mosyle params
+2. Edit `btenforce-postinstall.sh` to comment out the Jamf Pro params and uncomment the Mosyle params, or use the defaults
+3. Install `btenforce-pppc.mobileconfig` to the target macOS devices
-3. Create a Mosyle custom command to run `btenforce-postinstall.sh` and scope to the endpoints that have received the package
+4. Create a Mosyle custom command to run `btenforce-postinstall.sh` and scope to the endpoints that have received the package

 # Dependencies
 `blueutil` - https://github.com/toy/blueutil.
 The packaged release of btenforce contains `blueutil` version 2.9.